frizensami/plagiarism-basic/README.md

 2. Fastest possible detection speed without compromising objective 1.

 ### Anti-Objectives
-- The project does not aim to search the Internet automatically for potential plagiarism sources.
+- The project **does not aim to search the Internet automatically** for potential plagiarism sources.
 These sources have to be assembled by users manually into text files in the `trusted` folder.
+- This is **not a tool for code plagiarism detection!**.
+Please refer to [Stanford's MOSS](https://theory.stanford.edu/~aiken/moss/) instead.

 ## Project Status
 - All options are usable in the executable, and the `equal` metric is quite fast at detecting copy-paste plagiarism of a few words.